jonathanhefner/talent_scout/README.md

 PostSearch.new(order: :category).toggle_order(:category)
 ```

-To circumvent this behavior, and instead fix a column in a static
+To circumvent this behavior and instead fix a column in a static
 direction, append `" ASC"` or `" DESC"` to the column name:

 ```ruby